Archive for the 'Security' Category

 A good amount of information on the connection being made is presented to the user, and on version 2 (still in beta), besides the improved network filtering, a visual Network Monitor has been implemented, allowing the user to have real time access to the connections as well as some some send / receive icons like Zone Labs’ Zone Alarm.
 The configuration interface has suffered some changes and it’s now more functional and user friendly than the previous version.

-Wordpress 2.1.1 compromised
+WordPress 2.1.1 compromised

-Looks like Wordpress 2.1.1 has a security exploit that allows remote PHP execution.
+Looks like WordPress 2.1.1 has a security exploit that allows remote PHP execution.

 Upgrade to version 2.1.2 is recommended.